gemc/sci-g/examples/dosimeter/README.md

 ### Output

 The output is defined by the entry `+goutput` in the jcard: two files are created simultaneously:
-`text` and `root` format.
+`TEXT` and `ROOT` format.
 Modify filenames as needed.
 Comment out not needed entries.

 The root file contains the true information and digitized output.

+The dosimeter digitization includes a `nielWeight` variable that is the radiation dose in units of NIEL (Non-Ionizing Energy Loss).

 ### Notes